TeaseAI/Tease-AI/README.md

 		* #TagTatoo > #TagTattoo and the underlying code looking for the tag.
 		* #TagSexToy and #TagFurniture now default to "toy" and "furniture" instead of "tatoo".
 	* @MetronomeLimit() will now stop the metronome properly without requiring an extra @MetronomeOff. (pepsifreak)
+	* Fixed issue with questions and key phrases. (markus)
+	* Video player should no longer get stuck sometimes after a video ends. (markus)
+	* Maximiize Media Window setting now supports the side chat option. (markus)
+	* Changing the chat background color now updates immediately. (markus)
+	* Writing Task label is now larger. (markus)
+	* Adjusted default video player volume. (markus)
+	* CBT, CBTBalls, CBTCock, and CustomTask() now disable responses. (markus)
+	* All metronomes and media will pause if the settings window is open. (markus)
+	* Closing the settings window will focus the chat box. (markus)
+	* Log running scripts to "scriptlog.txt" on program close for debugging. (markus)
+	* Log played videos and audio to "videolog.txt" on program close for debugging. (markus)

 * System Keywords/Vocabulary
 	* #RandomRound50 to compliment #RandomRound5 #RandomRound10, etc.
-	* #SYS_Safeword which displays your current safeword value .
+	* #SYS_Safeword which displays your current safeword value.
-	* #CurrentDateOnly which displays the current day number. (ie: 15)
+	* #CurrentDateOnly which displays the current day number. (ie: 15) (markus)
-	* #CurrentDateFormal which displays the current day but more formal. (ie: 15th)
+	* #CurrentDateFormal which displays the current day but more formal. (ie: 15th)(markus)
-	* #CurrentHour which displays the current hour.
+	* #CurrentHour which displays the current hour.(markus)
+	* #CurrentMinute which displays the current minute.(markus)
+	* #DayOfMonth which displays the current day.(markus)
+	* #DayOfMonth which displays the current month.(markus)
-	* #TagXXX which if available displays the XXX tag value for the current Domme image, with generic defaults;
+	* #TagXXX which if available displays the XXX tag value for the current Domme image, with generic defaults; (swift69)
 		* #TagGarment defaults to "clothes"
 		* #TagUnderwear defaults to "underwear"
 		* #TagTattoo defaults to "tattoo"